Are you looking for the best Azores hiking trails? You came to the right place.

 If you love hiking, you could also book an 8-day organized hiking vacation.
 This small-group tour brings you 4 of the Azores islands.

-It is recommended to wear proper hiking boots when you go hiking on the Azores.
+It is recommended to wear proper hiking boots when you go hiking in the Azores.
 Some parts of the trails follow paved roads but most are on uneven terrain.
+Hiking also becomes more fun when wearing proper hiking leggings.
+If you aren’t convinced of hiking leggings, high rise hiking pants are a good alternative.

 Check the weather beforehand.
 As mentioned before, we don’t recommend doing hikes with large elevation differences in bad weather as the trails are often rather steep and become slippery when it rains or when it’s misty.